Agok

 Agok (أكوك) is a border town in the disputed Abyei region near the South Sudanese border.
-Due to the civil war in Sudan between 2007 and 2011 many of the residents in South Sudan fled to Agok which is the reason why 23,000 of the 30,000 total people in the town are Internally Displaced.
-This number used to be much higher with around 90,000 people were displaced in Agok.
+Due to the Second Sudanese Civil War (2007-2011) many residents in South Sudan fled to Agok, with 23,000 of the 30,000 total people in the town being internally displaced.
+This number used to be much higher with around 90,000 people being displaced to Agok.

 History

-Due to the conflict in Southern Sudan, many South Sudanese fled to Abyei, primarily the border town of Agok.
-Around 90,000 settled in the area, which decreased to 23,000.
+Due to the conflict in Southern Sudan, many fled from Abyei to Agok Twic County when these SAF attacked, primarily to the border town of Agok.
+Around 90,000 settled in the area, which later decreased to 23,000.
 After the war, internal conflicts in Sudan caused tensions between pro-Sudanese and pro-South Sudanese residents which caused a humanitarian crisis in Agok.
 UNISFA established its base in Agok.

 On 10 February, 2022, armed militants raided Agok, with ten civilians killed.
 The militants were suspected to be from South Sudan according to Abyei Youth chaiperson, Chol Deng Miyom.
 A similar attack in January 2024 left a UN peacekeeper dead along with dozens of others.